base-org/web/apps/base-docs/docs/security/report.md

 ---
-title: Report vulnerability
+title: Report a Vulnerability
 slug: /security/report
-description: The Base procedures for reporting vulnerabilities.
+description: How to report vulnerabilities to Base.
 keywords:
   [
     Base,